lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 ## 1. Introduction [Introduction]
 This documents is full specification of [Apiary.io](http://apiary.io)'s API Blueprint Language.
 API Blueprint Language is a domain-specific language in which you can describe any modern [REST](http://www.restapitutorial.com) or [Hypermedia]() API.

-The language is written for the **convenience of business users**, not only back-end developers.
+The language is written for the **convenience of business users**, not just back-end developers.
 While the language is simple enough to be used by anybody with the elementary programming skills it is recommended to go through [Tutorial](http://apiary.io/blueprint) first before continuing with the full specification.

 Also note that it is not in scope of this document to discuss any of the Apiary.io tools such as [Mock Server](http://apiary.io) or [Proxy](http://apiary.io) although some of it may be mentioned in this document.